LucDuponcheelAtGitHub/PSBP/README.md

 - The word "program" has a specific meaing : it refers to`program`, intentionally shown in typewriter font, the name of the parameter of various programming related `Lean` binary type constructor classes.

-By the way, the title of this document uses the naming conventions above.
+The title of this document uses the naming conventions above.

-Anyway, I hope that the naming conventions above do not lead to any confusion.
+I hope that the naming conventions above do not lead to any confusion.

 ## About